 The market for our products is highly competitive due to the large number of products competing for market share and significant levels of commercial resources being utilized to promote those products.
+The following table sets forth some of the companies whose products we expect to compete with our products and product candidates:

-Competitors include USGI Medical, TOGa devices from Satiety and StomaphyX and EsophyX from Endo Gastric Solutions, Inc. with respect to our Gastroplasty Device; USGI Medical and Medigus, Ltd. with respect to our GERD Device, Olympus Medical Equipment Services America, Inc. and BARRX Medical, Inc. with respect to our Barrett's Device, Olympus and Wilson Cook with respect to gastrointestinal bleeding; Bard, LLC, ConMed Corporation, U.S. Endoscopy, Omni Medical Supply, Inc. and Olympus with respect to our dilator.
-There are also a significant number of bite blocks on the market.
+Product or Product Candidate Significant Competitor(s) Gastroplasty Device USGI Medical, Satiety, Endo Gastric Solutions, Inc. and Medigus, Ltd. Barrett's Device Olympus Medical Equipment Services America, Inc. and BARRX Medical, Inc. AMID Stapler [®] Covidien and Ethicon, Inc. SMART Dilator TM Boston Scientific Corporation, Cook Medical Supply, Inc., Miller Medical Specialties and U.S. Endoscopy Standard and Airway Bite Blocks Bard, LLC, ConMed Corporation, U.S. Endoscopy, Omni Medical Supply, Inc. and Olympus Medical Equipment Services America, Inc. T Fastener Gun Cook Medical Supply, Inc. and Olympus Medical Equipment Services America, Inc.

 In addition, our ability to compete may be affected because of the failure to educate physicians or the level of physician expertise.
-This may have the effect of making our product less attractive to buyers.
+This may have the effect of making our products less attractive to buyers.
 Among the products with which we will directly compete, we expect to differentiate on the basis of enhanced safety, effectiveness and efficiency, as well as lower cost, in most cases.
 Several medical device companies are actively engaged in research and development of treatments for gastrointestinal abnormalities similar to the gastrointestinal abnormalities that are targeted by our product candidates.
 We cannot predict the basis upon which we will compete with new products marketed by others.
 Many of our competitors have substantially greater financial, operational, sales and marketing and research and development resources than we have.